rsksmart/rsk3.js/README.md

 ## Commands

-- npm install # install all dependencies for npm run bootstrap
+- npm run bootstrap # install all dependencies for npm run bootstrap
 - npm run lint # Examine formatting of source code using eslint
 - npm run test # runs all tests
 - npm run clean # removes all the node_modules folders in all modules